Slow Cooker Sloppy Joes

 Instructions

 - In a skillet over medium-high heat, brown ground beef and onion together until beef is cooked, breaking up beef with a spatula.
-(Or just use this awesome multi-cooker, where I simply brown the meat right in the cooker!)
-Drain off fat and transfer to slow cooker.
-Break up any remaining larger pieces of meat.
+Drain off fat and transfer to a slow cooker.
+Or just use a multi-cooker – brown the beef and onion right in the cooker, and drain off fat.

-- Add all remaining ingredients and stir well.
+- Add all remaining ingredients to slow cooker and stir well.
 Cover and cook on low for 4 to 6 hours.
-A longer cook time will give a deeper flavor.
+The longer cook time will give a deeper flavor.

 Notes